-The Second World War caused 55 million deaths, a total war which affected civilians for the majority.
+World war II caused 55 million deaths, a total war which affected civilians the most.
 The visit of commemorative sites is a particular experience.
 Understand the various customs of commemorative sites and the limits of “tourism and memory”.

 Paris' heritage: book a visit (museum, district, architecture,...)

 Seine-Saint-Denis has seen its aviation infrastructure expanding with continuous development on its territory.
-Le Bourget is witness to the first breathtaking aerial exploits.
-Charles de Gaule airport in Roissy has expanded - with the construction of three terminals: Terminal 1, Terminal 2 and Terminal 3, thus becoming the second airport hub in Europe.
+Le Bourget was the first civil airport in Paris and its region.
+The Roissy Charles de Gaule airport has expanded - with the construction of three terminals: Terminal 1, Terminal 2 and Terminal 3, thus becoming the second airport hub in Europe.

-The National Archives preserve some milestones in the history of France.
-The archives have now moved to the modern site of Pierrefitte-sur-Seine in Seine-Saint-Denis.
+The National Archives preserve some of the most important milestones in the history of France.
+In 2013 the archives moved from Paris to Pierrefitte-sur-sein in Seine-saint-Denis.

-French President François Hollande inaugurated a new Shoah memorial center in 2012 in Drancy, city in the north of Paris, at the site of a major transit camp for deported Jews.
+French President François Hollande inaugurated a new Shoah memorial center in 2012 in Drancy in the north east of Paris, this used to be a major transit camp for deported jews.

-Les Grands Moulins de Pantin, the Pantin windmill, a historical heritage created in 1884 is located a few steps away from Canal de L’Ourcq banks and near La Villette and Cité de la Musique
+Les Grands Moulins de Pantin, the Pantin windmill, a historical heritage created in 1884 is located a few steps away from Canal de L’Ourcq banks and near the La Villette park and the Cité de la Musique

 Bridges and locks on the Seine River and Paris canals.
 Discover the main engineering structures in Seine-Saint-Denis.